jmettraux/aac_magic/src/spells.md

 A ring of cold, keeping things inside cold.

-Applied around a creature or part of it may inflict 1d2 + skill damage per round.
+Applied around a creature or part of it may inflict (1d2 + `Cast`) damage per round.

 ## Blue Disk